wwarthen/RomWBW/ReadMe.txt

 the files over using XModem.
 You use your modern computer (Windows, Linux, MacOS) to place the disk image onto the disk media, then just move the media over to your system.
-In this scenario you do not run CLRDIR on the directory of the drive letter(s).
+In this scenario you do not run CLRDIR or SYSCOPY on the drive(s).
+The directory prepared and the disk is already bootable, if it is an operating system.

 To copy the disk image files onto your actual media (floppy disk, CF Card, SD Card, etc.), you need to use an image writing utility on your